rajarsheem/libsdae-autoencoder-tensorflow/README.md

-# libsdae - Deep-Autoencoder & Denoising Autoencoder
+# Deep-Autoencoder & Denoising Autoencoder
 Requirements: Tensorflow and numpy.

 ### What is an Autoencoder, Stacked Autoencoder, Stacked Denoising AutoEncoder ?